cardano-foundation/testnets-cardano-org/resources/content/articles/en/goguen-metadata-server-en.md

 #### Distributed exchange address listing

-Users offering tokens for sale and exchange can lock them in contracts that specify "you can spend this UTxO if you send x amount of tokens to y address".
+Users offering tokens for sale and exchange can lock them in contracts that specify "you can spend this UTXO if you send x amount of tokens to y address".
 In this context, an output constitutes an "offer", which can be considered as metadata about the output, and could be managed by a metadata server.

 #### Stake pool metadata